allpark/CS-Group-Project/README.md

 ## Installing

-To install, download and extract this this project into an empty folder.
-In order to run, the project must be hosted on a server or any program that has a 'live preview' mode.
+Download and extract this project into an empty folder.
+In order to run, the project must be hosted on a server or any program that has a 'live development preview' mode.

 There are a couple visualizations will take time to load due to the sheer size of some data being loaded.